DizzyBurls/SQL_Challenge/README.md

 # Description:

 	In this project I have written scripts which, to my knowledge, satisfy every section of the five tasks.
-	See screen captures 1 - 15 which I have uploaded to this repository.
+	See screen captures 1 - 11 which I have uploaded to this repository.
 They show main features that we were required to create.

 # Activation of a script:

+    (1) Locate the scripts by opening the folder in the GitLab repository called Employees_SQL.

-	(1) Run the scripts in the order that they appear.
+	(2) Run the scripts in the order that they appear.

-    (2) Please be aware that in the Solutions.SQL file I have written some additional code which verifies my answers.
+    (3) Please be aware that in the Solutions.SQL file I have written some additional code which verifies my answers.

 # Support